 During the Flag Raising Ceremony, the first officially raised Irrational Exuberance Flag was selected by public vote and raised by a volunteer.
 Mini flags were distributed for voting and as keepsakes.

-The public was invited to sign up to select one of the five flags to hoist with the help of a staff member.
+Over the course of the exhibition, the public was invited to sign up to select one of the five flags to hoist with the help of a staff member.
 Matching ceremonial sashes were available for use during the changing of the flag.

 While traditional flags are heavily symbolic, what these designs and colors represent is not predetermined by the artist.
 They are intended as open-ended patterns upon which viewers project their own positive psychological affect.
 They form a semaphore of personal sentiment.